How to Make Planted Pumpkins Last

 I make pumpkin planters every year (like these ones) and they last for at least a month.
 Sometimes they last a bit longer but for me, a month of a good-looking outdoor arrangement is just perfect.
 I’m ready to transplant the flowers and compost the pumpkin by then, and move on to other holiday projects.
 And frankly, tossing the pumpkin in the compost bin is a lot less work than cleaning and storing outdoor containers.

 First, (and this seems to be a pretty good rule of thumb for making most perishables last), pick the freshest pumpkin you can.
 Choose one with no soft spots, visible mold, browning…you get it.
-A firm, clean pumpkin from a farm or that feels cool to the touch (meaning it has been in cold storage at some point since harvest) will give you the longest-lasting pumpkin.
+A firm, clean pumpkin from a farm or one that feels cool to the touch (meaning it has been in cold storage at some point since harvest) will give you the longest-lasting pumpkin.

 Next, don’t fuss with those rumored preservation methods: bleach, white glue, petroleum jelly, and even jack-o-lantern preservative spray.
 There have been plenty of home studies (like this one) that show they are no more effective than just leaving the pumpkin as is.
 I have even tried spritzing the cut parts of the pumpkin with food-grade hydrogen peroxide (the same that I use to prevent mold growth on my sprouts) and have had no more success than leaving it the heck alone!
 Plus, when you add all that junk, you can no longer compost your pumpkin, meaning no nutritious, soil-amending pumpkin in your garden compost.